Last Updated on December 21, 2021

 Love Terraria?
 While the game works incredibly well as a single-player game, it really comes into its own when you bring a few friends along for the journey.

 For this, you are going to need Terraria server hosting.

 Since there are a lot of companies online that offer Terraria server hosting, we figured we would make your job a little bit easier.
 We are going to run you through the best hosts.
 These are the places that offer stable server hosting and the best bang for your buck.

-What is the best Terraria hosting service in 2021?
+What is the best Terraria hosting service?

 The best Terraria hosting services provide reliable server speed, support for high number of players, security features, uptime and ease of use.

-First up on our list of the best Terraria server hosting is Shockbyte.
+Third up on our list of the best Terraria server hosting is Shockbyte.

 There are three Shockbyte packages for Terraria hosting.
 You have your basic hosting for 4-people coming in at $4.99 per month, all the way up to 15-player servers for just $11.99 a month.